 - avoid wearing constrictive clothing around the waist or lower extremities

-Travellers at an increased risk of VTE are advised to consider the use of properly fitted below knee graduated compression socksproviding 15 to 30mmHg of pressure at the ankle.
-These socksreduce the risk of symptomatic VTE [10,11] and also reduce swelling associated with long haul flights [12, 13].
-Furthermore, it has been shown that the risk of asymptomatic VTE is reduced in travellers using compression socks .
+Travellers at an increased risk of VTE are advised to consider the use of properly fitted below knee graduated compression socks providing 15 to 30mmHg of pressure at the ankle.
+These socks reduce the risk of symptomatic VTE [10,11] and also reduce swelling associated with long haul flights [10, 12, 13].
+Furthermore, it has been shown that the risk of asymptomatic (symptomless) VTE is reduced in travellers using compression socks [4, 10].
 Pregnant travellers on flights >4 hours should have graduated compression socks fitted [11, 13].
-It is important for all travellers that compression stockings are correctly measured and fit properly as poorly fitted socks could further increase the risk of VTE.
+It is important for all travellers that compression socks are correctly measured and fit properly as poorly fitted socks can cause discomfort and at worse affect the blood circulation of the leg .

 Low molecular weight heparin (LMWH)

-- British Medical Association Board of Science and Education.
+- British Medical Association Board of Science and Education, May 2004.
 The impact of flying on passenger health: a guide for health professionals.

-- NICE guidelines: Venous thromboembolic diseases: the management of venous thromboembolic diseases and the role of thrombophilia testing
+- NICE guidelines, November 2015: Venous thromboembolic diseases: diagnosis, management and thrombophilia testing

 - Parkin, L., Bell, M.L., HerbisonGP,et al. Air travel and fatal pulmonary embolism.
 Thrombosis and Haemostasis 2006, 95, 807–814